ngotacoding/Taiwan-House-Data-Regression/ReadMe.md

 ## Project Overview

-This project predicts future house prices in Sindian District of New Taipei City in Taiwan based on historical data.
+This project predicts future house prices in the Sindian District of New Taipei City in Taiwan based on historical house prices data.
 The source of the dataset is the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php)

 ## Libraries and tools used